CYB3R-JUNKI3/Robocop-Rogue-City-VR/README.md

 ----

 ## Important Notes / FAQ's
+:question: _Game crashes when Left Trigger is pressed when NOT holding a weapon_

+:bulb: Disable the "Scan Fix" ([see Customizations](https://github.com/CYB3R-JUNKI3/Robocop-Rogue-City-VR/edit/main/README.md#customizations))

+---
 :question: _Sometimes the camera snaps when firing a weapon_

 :bulb: Although most shake and recoil has been removed, some still remain, will update when fixed